tariqule/node-mongo/README.md

-# node-mongo

-Note: This is a test project for the students at my coding bootcamp
+# Note: This is a test project for the students at my coding bootcamp